HazenBabcock/opensdraw/README.md

 ### Getting Started ###
 You will need to add this directory to your Python path.
 One way to do this is to copy the openldraw.pth file into your Python dist-packages directory, then edit it to have the correct path.

+I use partviewer.py to find ldraw part information, emacs to edit the .lcad files and [LDView](http://ldview.sourceforge.net/) for rendering.
+I configure LDView to poll for changes to the .dat file so that when I press "F5" in emacs (in lcad minor mode), the updated .dat file is displayed almost immediately.

 ### Directory Layout ###
 * emacs - Minor mode for editing .lcad files with emacs.
 * examples - Sample .lcad format files.